WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-disable-ip-address-logging-in-wordpress-with-paymattic.md

 category: "Manage Form Entries"
 ---

+How to Disable IP Address Logging in WordPress with Paymattic?

 [Paymattic](https://paymattic.com/) automatically collects user IP addresses during form submissions to support advanced analytics.
 This guide explains how to manage IP address logging in your forms.

 ## Managing IP Address Logging